India's Zomato prices $1.25 bln IPO at 72-76 rupees per share

 At the upper end of the price range, the company’s market value comes up to 596.23 billion rupees ($7.98 billion).

-The company was launched in 2008 and competes with rivals such as Accel-backed Swiggy and Amazon (AMZN.O).
+The company was launched in 2008 and competes with rivals such as Accel-backed Swiggy and Amazon.

 Zomato and Swiggy dominate the Indian food delivery market, which research firm RedSeer estimates is worth $4.2 billion, while Amazon remains a relatively new and smaller player.